You can be the Real You on social media and have your privacy too!

 What would you add to this list?
 If you had more time, what would you do?

-On social media, automation and scheduling tools such as HootSuite, SproutSocial and Constant Contact can help you save up to 10 hours a week.
+On social media, automation and scheduling tools such as HootSuite, SproutSocial, Salesforce, Hubspot, MailChimp and Constant Contact, can help you save up to 10 hours a week.
 That's 520 hours a year!
-The second workshop, on Automation, in the 3-part workshop series, sets-up to save time.
+The Automation workshop sets you up to save time.

 What does 520 hours in sales look like to your business?